Vivekanandr/xLSTM-Recommender/README.md

 2. For users or hobbies not strongly represented, values will remain closer to 0 or negative.

-In this case, (User to User): the horse buyer has atleast a good co-relation with User A (0.55 is a good start).

-Additionally (Content to Content) we can even recommend user A for "Reading", because of higher positive value (i.e. 0.96, refer last matrices User A and they doesn't have this habit of reading already).

-It's a basic example and there are some drawbacks associated with it, like sparse zero values, curse of dimensionality and other limitations.

 Business Context:

-Value Proposition: The core concept and unique benefit is still the same **recommend the best similar product/service to the end user** and to help them.
+Value Proposition: The core concept and unique benefit is to **recommend the best similar product/service to the end user** and to help them.

 It is also estimated that the **market scope** for recommender system is expected to be approx 20-28 billion by 2030, currently in 2024 valued approx 6 billion US dollars.